dayee0318/dayee0318/README.md

 - Diving into the digital fortress with <img src="https://img.shields.io/badge/Microsoft-5E5E5E?style=flat&logo=Microsoft&logoColor=fff"/> and <img src="https://img.shields.io/badge/ICTC-5E5E5E?style=flat&logo=ICTC&logoColor=fff"/>'s blessing in a cyber security program

-- Applying for internship/co-op positions 👩‍💻
+- Working as an Information Security Analyst intern 👩‍💻

 - Crafting cyber-security charisma as the VP Marketing of WiCyS at the University of Calgary Chapter 👸

-- Figuring out Network and OS 🤔
+- VP Event of University of Calgary Blockchain Society 🔗

 - Falling in love with GPT-4 😍